cwi-dis/igor/README.md

 ## Prerequisites

-You need to have Python v2.7 installed, and that should also have _setuptools_ installed.
-Python 3.6 or later is partially supported (but not completely).
+You need to have Python 3.6 or later installed.
+Python 2.7 is also still supported (but Python 3 is preferred).

+You need _pip_ and _setuptools_ (if not already included in your Python installation).
 Installing Python's package installation program _pip_ will also install _setuptools_.

 See also <https://packaging.python.org/tutorials/installing-packages/>.